Private Prague city bike tour

 • helmets for people under 18yrs

-• lunch or supper in a typical local pub
+• refreshment at a typical pub

 • many valuable insider tips